aldnwong/mcchallenges/README.md

 MC Challenges is a 1.20/1.20.1 datapack I originally created for my friends.
 I wanted to try some of the "Minecraft, but.." concepts I've seen on Youtube with friends, and this datapack is the result of that.
 It contains different challenges:
 - Lives System
-    - System includes two different events that allow players to gain lives
+    - Lives system also includes Tag and Kill events, which allow players to gain lives if they win the event.
 - TNT Spawns
 - Wither Spawns
 - Random Potion Effects